grafana/agent/docs/sources/flow/reference/components/discovery.http.md

 It's also possible to append query parameters to the metrics path with the `__param_<name>` syntax.

-For example, the following JSON calls a metrics path of `/health?target_data=prometheus`:
+The following example calls a metrics path of `/health?target_data=prometheus`:

 ```json
 [